xwp/wp-timber-library/readme.txt

 == Changelog ==

+= 0.10.6 =
+* more normalization of comments
+* Lots of cleanup of starter theme

+= 0.10.5 =
+* added theme URI to universal context

 = 0.10.4 =
 * Lots of code cleanup thanks to [Jakub](http://github.com/hsz)
 * Added new function for bloginfo